-Instead of buying disparate elements, integrating them and running a new network, telcos can get their next network as a SaaS solution.
+Instead of buying disparate elements, integrating them, and running a new network, telcos can get their next network as a SaaS solution.
 The cloud voice platform accelerates that transition and does so with a superior cost model and a more elegant, easier-to-manage solution.
 Voice becomes an app delivered over telco broadband networks without requiring the cumbersome infrastructure.

-The cloud voice platform enables a number of telco growth strategies and cost-reduction initiatives including launch new business VoIP services and replacing the switching infrastructure to run POTS (read more in our ebook Telco Transformation: Voice Moves to the Cloud).
+The cloud voice platform enables a number of telco growth strategies and cost-reduction initiatives including launching new business VoIP services and replacing the switching infrastructure to run POTS (read more in our ebook Telco Transformation: Voice Moves to the Cloud).

 About the Survey